PowerDNS/pdns-ansible/README.md

     pdns_flush_handlers: False

 Force the execution of the flushing of the handlers at the end of the role.
-**NOTE:** This is required, for instance, if using this role to do configure PowerDNS virtualhosting (https://doc.powerdns.com/md/authoritative/running/#starting-virtual-instances-with-system)
+**NOTE:** This is required, for instance, if using this role to configure PowerDNS virtual hosting (https://doc.powerdns.com/md/authoritative/running/#starting-virtual-instances-with-system)

     pdns_config_dir: "{{ default_pdns_config_dir }}"